Your Artistry is a Business (Artist Rise #035)

 Read more from Ava Rose Lynch

-Rose Peak May 4th, 2025 The Artist Rise #034 Welcome to your weekly resource for all things branding, release strategy, and overall artist development.
+Rose Peak June 29th, 2025 The Artist Rise #039 Welcome to your weekly resource for all things branding, release strategy, and overall artist development.
 Every week I'll help you strengthen your artistry through sustainable strategies that will help you build your career rather than force you into burnout.
 Let's get into it.
-The Release Cycle You write the song.
-You deem the song worthy of release, and you bring the song to life through production.
-It gets polished up, and you pick a date to...
+It's overwhelming to be an independent artist.
+You're forced to be in a constant motion, whether it's creating, recording, producing, promoting, pitching, performing, or...

-Rose Peak April 27th, 2025 The Artist Rise #033 Welcome to your weekly resource for all things branding, release strategy, and overall artist development.
+Rose Peak June 8th, 2025 The Artist Rise #038 Welcome to your weekly resource for all things branding, release strategy, and overall artist development.
 Every week I'll help you strengthen your artistry through sustainable strategies that will help you build your career rather than force you into burnout.
 Let's get into it.
-The Viral Misconception The 2020's started out giving independent artists a bad impression.
-We walked into this decade seeing virality break new artists into big moments...
+The Massive Industry The music industry is huge.
+Not only in saturation of music itself with the tens of thousands of songs that are being uploaded to DSPs every day, but...

-Rose Peak April 20th, 2025 The Artist Rise #032 Welcome to your weekly resource for all things branding, release strategy, and overall artist development.
+Rose Peak June 1st, 2025 The Artist Rise #037 Welcome to your weekly resource for all things branding, release strategy, and overall artist development.
 Every week I'll help you strengthen your artistry through sustainable strategies that will help you build your career rather than force you into burnout.
 Let's get into it.
-The "Strategy" "Release strategy" can mean 100 different things to 100 different artists.
-But what it ultimately boils down to is the steps that you take to present your...
+There are two types of artists when it comes to releasing music: The type that drops it as soon as they have it, and the type that sits on it for a bit and builds a real...